freddieduffield/knowledge-portfolio/network/jargon.md

 # jargon glossary
+`CDN` - content delivery network, not web host but utilises cache content at the networks edge to improve performance

 `DNS` - Domain Name System - internet phonebook

 `DNS cache` - Temporary storage about previous dns lookups keep on machines os or browser